 What was the inspiration behind your latest collection?

 In our first collection, we wanted to showcase the beauty of cork, both as very natural and as a modern and contemporary material.
-Therefore we chose to combine cork in plain colors such as natural, black and navy with an ultra-modern cork material with silver square shapes.
+Therefore we chose to combine cork in plain colours such as natural, black and navy with an ultra-modern cork material with silver square shapes.
 Geometric shapes symbolise timelessness, elegance and modernity which is exactly what we want to embody with our brand.
 We have hence chosen squares to be not only the leading pattern in our first collection, but also they are represented in our logo and social media.

 Do you ever struggle to stay inspired?

 When it comes to creative inspiration for our current and future collections, we feel that there is the whole universe for us to explore.
-We have only just started with a small handbag collection, but the cork material offers so many more fantastic opportunities - whether it’s completely new cork colors and patterns or new bag models or even diversifying our product portfolio beyond bags in the future.
+We have only just started with a small handbag collection, but the cork material offers so many more fantastic opportunities - whether it’s completely new cork colours and patterns or new bag models or even diversifying our product portfolio beyond bags in the future.
 We strongly believe that this is just the beginning.
 At the moment we are trying to stay focused and deliver great products one product range at a time.

 Where is your go-to meeting spot?